omicsEye/omeClust/README.md

 ``
-$ m2clust -i synthetic_demo/adist.txt -o demo_output
+$ omeClust -i synthetic_demo/adist.txt -o demo_output
 ``

 if metadata is available then use the following command:

 ``
-$ m2clust -i synthetic_demo/adist.txt -o demo_output --metadata synthetic_demo/metadata.txt  --plot
+$ omeClust -i synthetic_demo/adist.txt -o demo_output --metadata synthetic_demo/metadata.txt  --plot
 ``

 `--plot` is optional to generate a heatmap with